rawmkit/rawstat/README.md

 This distribution is a fork of torrinfail's dwmblocks as of commit a933ce0 (Thu Jan 6 2022) with the following differences:
-- fixed compilation on DragonFlyBSD
+- fix compilation on DragonFlyBSD
-- added a man page
+- add dwmblocks.1 man page
-- adapted to the suckless style
+- suckless style

 See git log for complete/further differences.